plasmatech8/react-practice/Learning React.js/README.md

 We will initialise a React app (execute node package binaries): `npx create-react-app hello-react --use-npm`

-We will either use live server or `npm start` to get started.
+We will either use live server or `npm start` to start the live server.

 `src/app.js` can be edited to update our homepage.